-Having gained a thorough training in cognitive-experimental research on anxiety during my PhD in Cambridge, Dr Colette Hirsch focused on developing her cognitive-behavioural therapy (CBT) skills as part of her D.Clin.Psych. at King’s College London (KCL) and CBT training at The Beck Institute for Cognitive Therapy and Research, USA.
-Colette worked as a clinical psychologist in local and national CBT services, before returning to KCL to focus on clinical anxiety research during her fellowship.
-Colette was appointed as a Senior Lecture in the Psychology Department and is currently a Reader in Cognitive Clinical Psychology and Consultant Clinical Psychologist leading the Generalised Anxiety Disorder Service at the Centre for Anxiety Disorders and Trauma, South London and Maudsley NHS Foundation Trust.
+Having gained a thorough training in cognitive-experimental research on anxiety during her PhD in Cambridge, Professor Colette Hirsch focused on developing her cognitive-behavioural therapy (CBT) skills as part of her D.Clin.Psych. at King’s College London and CBT training at The Beck Institute for Cognitive Therapy and Research, USA.
+Professor Hirsch worked as a clinical psychologist in local and national CBT services, before returning to KCL to focus on clinical anxiety research during her fellowship.
+She is now a Professor of Cognitive Clinical Psychology and Consultant Clinical Psychologist leading the Generalised Anxiety Disorder Service at the Centre for Anxiety Disorders and Trauma, South London and Maudsley NHS Foundation Trust.
 Professor Hirsch's clinical work is integral to her translational research, helping her develop models of emotional disorders and transdiagnostic processes, inspiring new clinical research ideas, which in turn lead to clinical innovation and translation.

-- Cognitive processes such as attentional control, attentional bias, verbal processing and imagery processes that maintain emotional disorders
+- Cognitive processes such as attentional control, attentional bias, verbal processing and imagery processes that maintain transdiagnostic processes in emotional disorders

 - Interpretation bias and its transdiagnostic role in maintaining repetitive negative thinking